 While he was more known for the PATRIOT Act and No Child Left Behind, President Bush also passed a few helpful consumer finance laws.

 The Fair and Accurate Credit Transactions Act (2003) — FACTA was largely focused on helping consumers monitor their own credit report activity and cut down on cases of identity theft.
-For example, we are able to request a free credit report from the big three credit reporting bureaus (Experian, Equifax, Transunion) thanks to FACTA (click here to learn how to do this).
+For example, we are able to request a free credit report from the big three credit reporting bureaus (Experian, Equifax, Transunion) thanks to FACTA.

 It also put guidelines in place that would make banks and lending institutions more transparent about their risk assessment of borrowers and encouraged new mechanisms to monitor and cut down on cases of identity fraud.

 Ever notice how only the last few digits of your credit card show up on receipts?
-You can thanks FACTA for that.
+You can thank FACTA for that.

-The Bankruptcy Abuse Prevention and Consumer Protection Act (2005) — The 2005 Bankruptcy Act made it much more difficult for individual debtors to file for chapter 7 bankruptcy by establishing a “means test,” which essentially requires the debtor to prove chapter 7, a massive liquidation of assets, is the only option (find out about the six chapter of bankruptcy here).
+The Bankruptcy Abuse Prevention and Consumer Protection Act (2005) — The 2005 Bankruptcy Act made it much more difficult for individual debtors to file for chapter 7 bankruptcy by establishing a “means test,” which essentially requires the debtor to prove chapter 7, a massive liquidation of assets, is the only option.

 It also required most applicants to go through a government-approved credit counseling program before filing and a financial management education program after filing.
 A reputable bankruptcy firm can help you with this process.